 Mobile event apps are a fantastic tool for collecting event data, but before you start using one, you need to ensure the technology provider has adequate security measures in place.
 Among other things, you must make sure they don’t have a right to use your data.
 Find out who in their company has access to your data and their authorization process for giving access.
-For a deeper insight, check out our awesome podcast episode on event app security.
+For a deeper insight, check out our podcast episode on event app security.

 Event planners can be tempted to archive and store all event data collected, thinking it might eventually be useful.
 However, from a security perspective, it’s important to purge data after each event you organize.
 You see, additional risks come from hoarding data.
 The more data you have, the more can be stolen during a hack.
 And that results in a higher cost to you if a data breach does occur.

-You only need to the keep the data that will be useful for forecasting and gives you a competitive advantage.
+You only need to keep the data that will be useful for forecasting and gives you a competitive advantage.
 If you’re not sure what that is, it’s worth taking some time to put a plan in place and jump on board the trend for data minimization as a security tool.

-Remember, after every event, to review any safety or security issues that arose, or you noticed could have occurred.
+Remember, after every event, to review any safety or security issues that arose, or you noticed that could have occurred.
 How did security and your event team respond?
 Is there something different your team can do next time?
-Learning and improving is critical for effectively planning a safe event every time.
+Learning and improving are critical for effectively planning a safe event every time.